Mickeyjagger/Alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates the directory
+command that lists all the files separates by commas